 Most of the parental control apps allow some visibility to your kids facebook account.
 Qustodio, for example, lets you track timeline activity but not private messages.

-read our 6 best parental control softwares and apps 2019 article to learn more about the differences between the different parental control apps.
+read our best parental control software and apps article to learn more about the differences between the different parental control apps.

 Ultimately, kids are always gonna be kids.
 The likelihood of them clicking on one unsafe link or something like from time to time that is not impossible to imagine.
 As such it is appropriate to have the best possible protection against malware for your home computer.